perez987/macOS-12-13-on-Z390-with-OpenCore/README.md

 - AMD dGPU as main card
 - Intel 630 iGPU disabled in BIOS (this Mac models lack integrated GPU, they have only AMD GPU)
 - RestrictEvents.kext to avoid RAM misconfiguration warnings (only MacPro7,1)
-- CPUFriend.kext: not mandatory but in my opinion it improves CPU Power Management (only MacPro1,1).
+- CPUFriend.kext: not mandatory but in my opinion improves CPU Power Management (only MacPro7,1).

 ### CPUFriend.kext